phalpern/WG21-halpern/task_block_proposal-r4.md

-another task within the same nearest enclosing task block, then `task_block::run` or `task_block::wait` may throw `task_canceled_exception`; these instances of `task_canceled_exception` are not added to the exception list of the corresponding `task_group`.
+another task within the same nearest enclosing task block, then `task_block::run` or `task_block::wait` may throw `task_canceled_exception`; these instances of `task_canceled_exception` are not added to the exception list of the corresponding task block.

 When a task block finishes with a non-empty exception list, the exceptions are aggregated into an `exception_list` object (defined below), which is then thrown